joaonsamenezes/joaonsamenezes/README.md

 Computer Science student focused on building structured and maintainable software systems.

 Experience with object-oriented programming, relational databases and web-based architectures.
-Familiar with Linux environments (Ubuntu) and development workflows using Git.
+Familiar with Linux environments and development workflows using Git.

 ---